 We have developed a new method to elevate the aesthetic quality of plastic injection-molded products to the level of painted finishes, while also achieving a metallic appearance equivalent to plating with a single transfer process.
-This innovation eliminates traditional painting and plating processes, which require large-scale facilities, by completing them during the molding process.
-It achieves a high level of CO_2 reduction while simultaneously shortening lead times and reducing space requirements.
-By reducing intermediate inventory, this process creates production systems that are highly adaptable to change.
-Following its mass production success in Japan, we are rolling it out globally, starting in North America.
+This innovation eliminates traditional painting and plating processes, which require large-scale facilities, by completing them during are rolling it out globally, starting in North America.
+Lead time Space -97% (Compared to plating and painting) Conventional Hot-stamped and painting)